 Sheen reached the bottom, turned and looked up.
 “Someday you will see,” he said, “Eastern Europe will belong to the communists.”

 The monsignor bowed his head and quietly walked away.

 (Sources: Treasure in Clay: The Autobiography of Fulton J. Sheen; This is My Story by Louis Budenz; America’s Bishop: The Life and Times of Fulton J. Sheen by Thomas C. Reeves; Enemies: A History of the FBI by Tim Weiner).

 Note: This article was original published in April 2014.
-It has been re-titled, updated and posted on this website for the first time.
+It has been re-titled, updated and posted on this website.